 Services like Spotify, Pandora, and Apple Music provide millions of tracks available for streaming at the touch of a button.
-Some, like Pandora, have you select a genre or mood, and they curate playlists for you.
-Others like Spotify play exactly what you select — though playlists are also a major component of the platform.
+On some, like Pandora, you can select a genre or mood, and they’ll curate playlists for you.
+Others, like Spotify, play exactly what you select — though playlists are also a major component of the platform.
 Apple Music offers a mix of both options.

 Podcasts can be either streamed or downloaded to listen to later, and they’re available through services like iTunes and Stitcher.
-You can also stream audio files you own to other devices (such directing your phone to play audio files via your Bluetooth speaker) within your home.
+You can also stream audio files you own to other devices (such as directing your phone to play audio files via your Bluetooth speaker) within your home.

 Video was the first mass streaming hit, starting with services like YouTube.
 Instead of having to download large multimedia files, video streaming involves compressing the data into small packets and sending them to your device where they’re decompressed and displayed.

 Video streaming saves you a lot of time and hassle.
 Instead of downloading large files, which would occupy a lot of storage space on your device, you can watch whatever you want without having to store anything.

 A VPN encrypts your connection and lets you choose where your device appears by hiding your IP address.
 This allows you to set your location to appear as if it’s in a different country, successfully bypassing content blocks.
 Have a trip coming up?
 Download AVG Secure VPN to encrypt your connection on the go.

 Games and apps

-When you game in this way, you’re essentially sending commands over to a more powerful computer that executes them and streams the results back to your device.
+When you game stream, you’re essentially sending commands over to a more powerful computer that executes them and streams the results back to your device.
 Only recently have internet speeds increased enough to make this process workable in real time.

-Apple now has some games that include only their core functionality in a download, and then stream new levels or other content as users need it via a process called on-demand resources.
+Apple now has some games that include only their core functionality in a download, and then they stream new levels or other content as users need it via a process called on-demand resources.
 Similarly, Google Stadia is a new game streaming service that allows you to use any device that can access a browser to play video games — no discs, downloads, or consoles required.

-When watching a live stream, you visit a website (such as a news site) that is hosted on a web server.
-That connects to a media server, which beams the content to your device using a real time protocol (RTP) and a real time streaming protocol (RTSP).
-This allows video files to be sent in a smaller (compressed) form, and then viewed in a higher quality (decompressed) form on your device.
+When watching a live stream, you visit a website (such as a news or sports site) that’s hosted on a web server.
+That web server connects to a media server, which beams the content to your device using a real-time protocol (RTP) and a real-time streaming protocol (RTSP).
+Those protocols allow video files to be sent in a smaller (compressed) form, and then viewed in a higher quality (decompressed) form on your device.

+Like any type of streaming, when you watch a live stream, you never receive an actual file — you get only the parts needed to deliver your live viewing experience at any given time.
 Recently, social media platforms have started incorporating live streaming elements, such as Facebook Live and Instagram Live.

 Why should I stream content?